petecarapetyan/webappwriter/docs/rocket-themes/all/installation/index.md

 - run `npm i`
 - run `npm start`

-The part in bold is the only thing different from a normal rocket project.
+The part in bold above, is the only thing different from a normal rocket project.

 Next, let's look at doing all of this manually, in case you never installed rocket before.
 For all you rocket newbies.